elasticluster/elasticluster/docs/configure.rst

 ``~/.elasticluster/config`` but you can specify a different location from the command line with the `-c` option.

-In case the directory `~/.elasticluster/config.d` exists (or, if you run with `-c <PATH>`, the directory `<PATH>.d`), all files named `*.conf` contained in that directory are read and parsed.
+If directory `~/.elasticluster/config.d` exists (or, if you run ``easlticluster`` with option `-c <PATH>`, the directory `<PATH>.d`), all files named `*.conf` contained in that directory are read and parsed.
 In this way, you can handle multiple clusters easily by distributing the configuration over multiple files, and disable only some of them by renaming the files.

-When `elasticluster` is run for the first time, if no configuration file is found it will copy a `template configuration file`_ in ``~/.elasticluster/config``.
-Such template is fully commented and self documented.
+When `elasticluster` is run for the first time, if no configuration file is found it will copy a `example configuration file`_ in ``~/.elasticluster/config``.
+The example is fully commented and self-documenting.

 Therefore, after installing `elasticluster` for the first time, we suggest to run the following command::